 David Wu is a pianist/keyboardist, music producer, and music columnist from the Seattle area.
-His main mission is to continue composing, performing and producing music that makes you feel encouraged – music that can help, heal, inspire, innovate, and break down barriers.
+His main mission is to compose, perform and produce music that encourages you – music that can help, heal, inspire, innovate, and break down barriers.

 MUSICAL ROLES: Pianist, keyboardist, songwriter, producer, arranger, freelance music reviewer/columnist

 STYLES: R&B, hip-hop, rock, electronic, classical, spiritual, gospel

 INFLUENCES: R.E.M., Beatles, Doors, Blondie, Mozart, Ray Charles

 - Pursuing a Master of Science degree in Electrical Engineering – University of Washington (starting Autumn 2018)

 - Bachelor of Science in Electrical Engineering – Seattle Pacific University (Class of 2016)